Indicator Functions Detect Tangentially Transient Behaviour on Decaying Normally Hyperbolic Invariant Manifolds: Example: The motion of an electrically charged particle around a perturbed magnetic dipole

 As an example of demonstration for the disintegration of a NHIM and for the creation of corresponding tangential transient effects, we treat the motion of an electrically charged particle in the field of a magnetic dipole perturbed by a magnetic quadrupole.
 The Hamiltonian function of the system in cylindrical coordinates $(r,\phi,z)$ is given by

-Here $A_0$ is the magnitude of the magnetic dipole moment which is aligned in the $z$ direction.
+Here $A_0$ is the magnitude of the magnetic dipole moment which is aligned in the $z$-direction.
 The term in Eq.\ref{eq1} containing $A_0$ is the magnetic dipole potential.
-And $\epsilon$ is the magnitude of the quadrupole perturbation of the field, which serves as a perturbation parameter in the investigation of the development scenario of the NHIM $M$ of this particular system.
+And $\epsilon$ is the magnitude of the quadrupole perturbation of the field, which serves as a perturbation parameter in the investigation of the development scenario of the NHIM of this particular system.
 The term in Eq.\ref{eq1} containing $\epsilon$ is the magnetic potential of one particular quadrupole component.
 The phase space of the full system is 6-dimensional and has the coordinates $(r, p_r, \phi, p_\phi, z, p_z )$.
+Let us consider a fixed value of the total energy $E$ for the next considerations and denote as $M_0$ the NHIM of the system for the unperturbed case and $M_\epsilon$ the NHIM for the perturbed case.

-The dipole potential has a rotational symmetry around the $z$-axis and correspondingly under the influence of the dipole field only, i.e. in the unperturbed case $\epsilon=0$ the $z$-component of the angular momentum of the particle, i.e. $L_z = p_\phi$, is conserved and it acts as if it would be a parameter of the system.
-In this case, the system reduces to a 2-dof system.
-For the quadrupole field, we have chosen a component which is not symmetric around the $z$-axis such that for $\epsilon \ne 0$ the angular momentum $L_z$ is no longer conserved.
-In this case, the system can no longer be reduced to a 2-dof system.
+The dipole potential has a rotational symmetry around the $z$-axis and correspondingly under the influence of the dipole field only, i.e. in the unperturbed case $\epsilon=0$ the $z$-component of the angular momentum of the particle, i.e. $L_z = p_\phi$, is conserved and it acts as a parameter of the system.
+In this case, the total 3-dof system reduces to a 2-dof system with an effective potential energy is given by

+This 2-dimensional effective potential energy has a saddle point which generates a Lyapunov family of unstable hyperbolic periodic orbits $\gamma_{L_z}$ in the phase space of the 2-dof system when we change the value of $L_z$ \cite{gonzalez, gonzalez1}.
+Those hyperbolic periodic orbits parametrized by the $L_z$ are the basic constructing blocks of the NHIM in the phase space of the 3-dof symmetric unperturbed system.
+To construct the NHIM $M_0$ for this system, let us consider the union of all the hyperbolic periodic orbits in the Lyapunov family and take the Cartesian product with the circle $S^1$ that represents the angle $\phi$.
+Then the NHIM $M_0$ of the 3-dof unperturbed symmetric system is